404src/exocore/_articles/ccna-summary.md

 - TCP is connection-oriented
       - Before actually sending data to the destination host, the two hosts commmunicate to establish a connection.
 - TCP provides reliable communication.
-    - The destination hsot must acknowledge that it received each TCP segment.
+    - The destination host must acknowledge that it received each TCP segment.
     - If a segment isn't acknowledged, it is sent again.
 - TCP provides sequencing
     - Sequence numbers in the TCP header allow destination hosts to put segments in the correct order even if they arrive out of order.